26 Surprising Facts About Lisbon, Portugal

 According to historical records, the city’s history dates back to 205 BCE when the Romans invaded it.

-2. Lisbon Was Not Portugal’s Capital City
+2. Lisbon Was Not Always Portugal’s Capital City

 3. Lisbon Was Destroyed in the 1755 Earthquake